Exabyte-io/documentation/docs/materials/combinatorial-sets.md

 Si,Ge,As 0.0 0.0 0.0
 Si,Ge    0.5 0.5 0.0
 ```
-In case commas are used the elements are changed one at a time, eg. in the above case there will be 6 total basises created
+In case commas are used the elements are changed one at a time, eg. there will be 6 total bases created in the example above

 **Case 1 - structure used**
 ```